DerekPascarella/UniversalDreamcastPatcher/README.md

 ## Changelog
 * Version 1.5 (2023-05-13)
   * Eliminated IP.BIN-patching helper utilities in patch-building utility, with code now directly implemented.
-  * Recompiled buildgdi helper utility with the goal of reducing or eliminating false-positive malware identification by various anti-virus applications.
 * Version 1.4 (2022-11-24)
   * If patch utilizes xdelta, the current filename being patched is now displayed in the progress status message, avoiding the appearance of failure when processing large quantity of files.
 * Version 1.3 (2022-05-06)